Don't sell, buy, build, or remodel until you can look ALS in the eye and deal with it!

 someone wipe your bottom, modesty and squeamishness are mitigated by simple practicality.

 Install a floorboard or ceiling heater.

-therapist from your MDA/ALS clinic could help assure that it is filed correctly if paying for
+occupational therapist from your MDA/ALS clinic could help assure that it is filed correctly if paying for it

 information on space and safety features you may not have considered.

 Do you need a building permit?
 Unless you live in an area where building codes don't exist, yes, if the

 ramp is going to be attached to your home.
 Getting by without a permit is certainly possible, but if anyone

 notices your little construction of project is lacking a permit notice, they may rat you out to the building

 board.
 Why would anyone object to a wheelchair ramp?
 Aside from pure meanness from the neighborhood grouch, some

 may think that a ramp on your house will reduce the property value of their home.
 Others may be sticklers for the